ONSdigital/eq-questionnaire-runner/README.md

 podman machine start
 ```

-The Makefile invokes `docker compose`.
-Podman is API-compativle, so provide a `docker` command that points at it:
+Podman is API-compatible with Docker, so provide a `docker` command that points at it.
+This is
+still needed for the plain `docker run` commands used later in this README (e.g. running
+launcher, SDS, CIR images):

 ```shell
 mkdir -p ~/.local/bin